Best of Central Europe Travel Itinerary, Day by Day Guide

 Days 11-12 Budapest Hungary

 Take the earliest discount flight from Krakow to Budapest Hungary (check LOT).
 Check into your hotel for 2 nights.
-Follow this 48 Hours in Budapest Hungary itinerary and spend the next several days exploring: walk across the Chain Bridge, tour Parliament Building, check out the view from Fisherman’s Bastion, visit Buda Castle, relax at Szechenyi Thermal Bath, and have a drink in a Ruin Bar.
+Follow this 48 Hours in Budapest Hungary itinerary and spend the next several days exploring: walk across the Chain Bridge, tour the Parliament Building, check out the view from Fisherman’s Bastion, visit Buda Castle, relax at Szechenyi Thermal Bath, and have a drink in a Ruin Bar.
 Check the Hungary Office of Tourism for current festivals and events.

 READ Complete Hungary Travel Guide